Pitfalls to Avoid with Retargeting Campaigns

 Forgetting to Include a Call to Action

 This is a simple but vital step in managing the visitor's behavior, as you're not just seeking awareness of your brand or product, but conversion.
 Whatever your offering is, be very clear what you're asking your potential customer to do as you lead them to the next stage in the process.

 Creating fresh and compelling ad content is essential and should be considered an extension of your brand building and creating renewed interest.
 The same effort should go into the retargeting campaign as any initial marketing campaign’s content.

-There should also be a variety of creative options on your retargeting campaign, as this not only helps prevent a sense of staleness or predictability but can also avoid the potential overexposure experienced by your audience if they were viewing the same ads repeatedly.
+There should also be a variety of creative options on your retargeting campaign, as this not only helps to prevent a sense of staleness or predictability but can also avoid the potential overexposure experienced by your audience if they were viewing the same ad repeatedly.

 Varied content is also incredibly useful as a tool for testing the responses and behaviors of your audience in order to continue to refine your strategy.
 This does tie in with the correct segmentation of your audience, though, as you'll need to ensure accurate testing groups to avoid any data anomalies or poor quality feedback.

 Small businesses are particularly vulnerable to problems caused by not ensuring that they are collecting and analyzing the results of the marketing and retargeting campaigns.
 Because of this regular analysis, both during and after campaigns, must be a priority.